K-9 to 5

-K-9 to 5 is an American television program about dogs with jobs.
-It was aired on Animal Planet.
+K-9 to 5 is an American television series about dogs with jobs.
+It first aired on Animal Planet in 1999.
+In April 2000, a book by the same title by Colleen Needles and Kit Carson was published by Times/Discovery, featuring 30 stories of "real working dogs that run the gamut".
+The show ran for 3 seasons.

+Description

 Each episode features three or more dogs with "everyday jobs", doing everything from traditional service dog work to ranch hand/shepherding work to more uncommon things like polar bear sentry duty in Northern Canada or bowling pin collector at a Florida bowling alley.
 The final segment is called "Howlin' Good Time" and features recreation activities for dogs such as surfing, freestyle dancing, and "Yappy Hour" at a local pub.